+Most mainstream wireless communication datasets are generated using either commercial ray-tracing tools, such as Wireless InSite \cite{wireless_insite}, or open-source simulators such as NVIDIA’s Sionna \cite{sionna}.
+Although these tools are widely adopted for communication modeling \cite{testolina2024boston,iye2025open}, they are limited to producing CSI and provide no support for multi-modal sensing data.

-As shown in Fig~\ref{fig:compare_simluator}, recent efforts have attempted to bridge this gap by incorporating perception modalities into ISAC simulators.
-One notable example is DeepVerse 6G \cite{DeepVerse}, which extends DeepMIMO by integrating multimodal perception data such as images and LiDAR through a co-simulation framework combining WI and the CARLA\cite{dosovitskiy2017carla} autonomous driving simulator.
-Despite its enhanced functionality, DeepVerse 6G remains closed-source, limiting its reproducibility and broader adoption within the research community.
-Furthermore, its dual-engine architecture introduces system complexity and restricts real-time synchronization.
+Recent studies have sought to overcome this limitation by integrating sensing capabilities into ISAC simulation platforms.
+A representative example is DeepVerse 6G \cite{DeepVerse}, which builds upon DeepMIMO \cite{deepmimo} through a co-simulation framework that combines multi-modal sensing data—such as images and LiDAR—with wireless channel simulation using Wireless InSite and the CARLA \cite{carla} autonomous driving simulator.
+While this approach improves simulation versatility, it does not support low-altitude UAV scenarios.
+In addition, its dual-engine design increases system complexity and makes real-time synchronization difficult.